w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 - Take ownership of an NFT from the [pallet-nfts](#nfts-pallet)
 - Create a new asset in [pallet-assets](https://polkadot.js.org/docs/substrate/extrinsics#assets)
 - Mint the input amount to the previous owner of the NFT as the beneficiary
+- Mass minting: Minting multiple items in one single transaction.
+Ths will require the user to provide a .csv file with two columns: NFT ID and CID if metadata.

 ## Uniques Pallet